Prediction and Prevention of Disproportionally Dominant Agents in Complex Networks: Model Definition Regime Characterization

 where $S$ is a normalization factor and expectation values $\left< \cdot \right>$ are taken over the fitness distribution $\rho$.
-The first term in the right hand side of equation \eqref{eq:micro_equations_formal} is a direct consequence of the attachment rule described above, and $m$ accounts for the $m$ edges of the new node.
-The second factor is a product of two independent probabilities: the probability $\sim c \mw{\eta}^\omega$ that a node is deleted, and the probability $\sim k_i / t$ that node $n_i$ is connected to that failed node.
-A detailed derivation of this equation is found in the supplementary information (SI). \footnote{The SI is available from the authors upon request.}
+The first term in the right hand side of \eqref{eq:micro_equations_formal} is a direct consequence of the attachment rule described above.
+The second factor is a product of two independent probabilities: the probability $\sim c \mw{\eta}^\omega$ that an agent is deleted, and the probability $\sim k_i / t$ that agent $a_i$ is connected to that failed agent.
+A detailed derivation of this equation and subsequent results is found in the supplementary information (SI). \footnote{The SI Appendix is available from the authors upon request.}

+While \eqref{eq:micro_equations_formal} captures the growth dynamics of a large class of systems at least to first order, it may also be extended to take into consideration for instance preferential deletion \cite{Kong2008a}, sub-linear or super-linear preferential attachment \cite{Krapivsky2002}, assortative mixing \cite{Newman2002}, multi-dimensional fitness \cite{Fowler2009}, or different boundary conditions such as minimal lower-bounds or inflow of new agents at different rates \cite{BookSaiMalSor09}.